How to deal with inappropriate content

 Seeing inappropriate content at a young age can leave children feeling confused and unable to process what they have seen or experienced.
 Get advice on how to support them and help them recover.

-4 quick tips to deal with inappropriate content
+4 ways to deal with inappropriate content

 If anyone or anything makes your child feel scared, confused or uncomfortable, empower them to report it.
 That might include using platform reporting functions or talking to you (or both).